Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Background and Problem Setting

 \subsection{Governing Operators and Problem Statement}

 ~

 Throughout this article, we assume that the electronic properties of the molecule that we study are described by the action of a many-body electronic Hamiltonian given by

 The electronic properties of the molecule that we study are functions of the spectrum of the electronic Hamiltonian~$H$, and we are therefore interested in its analysis and computation.
-It is a classical result (see, e.g., the review article \cite{MR1768629}) that the operator $H$ is self-adjoint on $\widehat{\mathcal{L}}^2$ with form domain~$\widehat{\mathcal{H}}^1$, and under the additional assumption that $Z:= \sum_{\alpha =1}^M Z_{\alpha} > N-1$, it holds that \begin{enumerate} \item The operator $H$ has an essential spectrum $\sigma_{\rm ess}$ of the form $\sigma_{\rm ess}:= [\Sigma, \infty)$ where $-\infty<\Sigma \leq 0$; \item The operator $H$ has a bounded-below discrete spectrum that consists of a countably infinite number of eigenvalues, each with finite multiplicity, accumulating at $\Sigma$. \end{enumerate}
+It is a classical result (see, e.g., \cite[Chapter 6]{lewin2018theorie}) that the operator $H$ is self-adjoint on $\widehat{\mathcal{L}}^2$ with domain~$\widehat{\mathcal{H}}^2$ and form domain~$\widehat{\mathcal{H}}^1$.
+It is also known that the spectrum of $H$ is bounded below and that $H$ has an essential spectrum $\sigma_{\rm ess}$ of the form $\sigma_{\rm ess}:= [\Sigma, \infty)$ where $\Sigma \in (-\infty, 0]$.
+Additionally, Zhislin and Sigalov \cite{zhislin1960study, zhislin1965spectrum} have shown that for neutral and positively charged systems, i.e., if $Z:= \sum_{\alpha =1}^M Z_{\alpha} > N-1$, the discrete spectrum of $H$ consists of a countably infinite number of eigenvalues, each with finite multiplicity, accumulating at $\Sigma$.
+In particular, $H$ possesses a lowest eigenvalue $\mathcal{E}^*_{\rm GS} \in \mathbb{R}$, frequently called the ground state energy, such that